tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 >
 > Of course there's the possibility I've misunderstood the backend code, but hopefully this clarifies what I see as potential issues!

-With overwhelming specificity and lack of judgement, I was successful.
-They had lowered their guard.
+Through incredible verbosity I was successful.
+They lowered their guard:

 > **Author**:
 >
 > 1 and 2 are correct.
 Utterances relies on github's rate limiting.
 It would not make sense to create issues with the user's access token because the user would later be able to modify the title/body resulting in the issue becoming unlinked from the blog post.

+...
 I then ruined my progress but suggesting a pretty poor fix that was:
 1. Overcomplicated
 2. Required **more** server-side processing and resources
 3. Wrong